labex-labs/open-source-labs/python/python-mastery/lab-ex6-1-function-argument-passing-conventions/en/step4.md

 s.share = 60       # Typo in attribute name - creates a new attribute instead of updating
 ```

-The second line contains a typo - `share` instead of `shares`.
-Rather than raising an error, Python would simply create a new attribute called `share`, which could lead to subtle bugs.
+In the second line, there's a typo.
+Instead of `shares`, we wrote `share`.
+In Python, instead of raising an error, it will simply create a new attribute called `share`.
+This can lead to subtle bugs because you might think you're updating the `shares` attribute, but you're actually creating a new one.
+This can make your code behave unexpectedly and be very difficult to debug.

 ## Implementing Attribute Restriction

-We can override the `__setattr__` method to restrict which attributes can be set.
-Update your `Structure` class in `structure.py`:
+To solve this problem, we can override the `__setattr__` method.
+This method is called every time you try to set an attribute on an object.
+By overriding it, we can control which attributes can be set and which ones can't.

+Update your `Structure` class in `structure.py` with the following code:

 ```python
 def __setattr__(self, name, value):